Flavor physics at high-energy muon colliders: High-energy difermion production at muon colliders

 We parametrize jet tagging efficiencies and mistag rates by the probabilities of true quarks being tagged to have a certain flavor, which form an efficiency/mistag matrix $\epsilon_{\rm true}^{\rm tagged}$.
 Employing values inspired by CLIC detector studies~\cite{CLIC:2018fvx}, we set

-These numbers are very conservative in comparison with the state-of-the-art flavor tagging in LHC experiments \cite{Bols:2020bkb,ATLAS:2025dkv} and with FCC-ee projections~\cite{Bedeschi:2022rnj}.
+These numbers are very conservative in comparison with the state-of-the-art flavor tagging in LHC experiments \cite{Bols:2020bkb,ATLAS:2025dkv} and with FCC-ee projections~\cite{Bedeschi:2022rnj,Blekman:2024wyf}.
 However, LHC and FCC-ee performances are not directly portable to the multi-TeV energy regime that is relevant for our analysis.
-MuC detector studies are needed for a robust estimate of the flavor tagging capabilities.
+MuC detector studies are needed for a robust estimate of the flavor tagging performance parameters.
+Nevertheless, notice that our results are very weakly sensitive to the specific values we employed because the sensitivity reach on the EFT scale $\Lambda$ scales with the eight root power of the tagging efficiencies and mistag rates, as shown in Eq.~\eqref{eq:estimate_FV_SENS}.

 The entries of the efficiency/mistag matrix that involve the top quark are estimated based on the ATLAS analysis of Ref.~\cite{ATLAS:2018wis}, which considers boosted tops with $p_T \in [1.5, \,2]\,\TeV$ (see also \cite{ATLAS:2024rua}).
 For the top tagging efficiency and the rejection rates from the light quarks (including the $b$), we consider the following working point: